 When you submit music to a blog or label through Submithub, you have the option of including additional information “About this song” to accompany the track.
 Musicians sometimes leave this section empty.
 Like totally empty.
 No information about the song or the band.
 No links to social media or additional music.

-Maybe these musicians are thinking that they want their single to stand alone – in some falsely perceived objective reality.
-But, in truth, they end up making more work for potential bloggers interested in their single.
+Maybe these musicians are thinking that they want their single to stand alone – in some falsely perceived notion of objective reality.
+But, in truth, they end up making more work for potential bloggers interested in their single or labels who might want to know more about a band they’re interest in working with.
 And, all too often, there are dozens of other tracks sitting awaiting review that don’t require any jumping through extra hoops to find out more about the track.

 A little information about the band (like who’s in it or where you’re from) or the single (Is it part of an LP?
 An EP?
 Is it already public or is the release date coming up?) can help your cause if a blogger shows interest in the submission.